 Joint Press Statement

-Renewal of Bilateral Swap Arrangement between Japan and Singapore
+Renewal of Bilateral Swap Arrangement between Japan and Thailand

-- The Bank of Japan, acting as agent for the Minister of Finance of Japan, and the Monetary Authority of Singapore renewed the existing Bilateral Swap Arrangement (BSA) between the two countries today.
-The arrangement enables the authorities in Japan and Singapore to swap their local currencies in exchange for US dollars from each other in times of need and enables Singapore to obtain Japanese yen to meet possible liquidity needs.
+The Bank of Japan, acting as agent for the Minister of Finance of Japan, and the Bank of Thailand renewed the existing Bilateral Swap Arrangement (BSA) between the two countries today.
+The BSA is a two-way arrangement, in which both authorities are able to swap their local currencies in exchange for the US Dollar.
+The arrangement also enables Thailand to swap the Thai Baht against the Japanese Yen.
+The size of the BSA remains unchanged, that is, up to 3 billion US Dollars or its equivalent in Japanese Yen.

-- Both authorities agree that the continued bilateral financial cooperation will contribute to financial stability in both countries, and support growing bilateral economic and trade ties.
+Both authorities agree that continuing such bilateral financial cooperation will help preserve financial stability in both countries, and support the close bilateral economic and trade relations between Japan and Thailand.